uptech/engineering/content/docs/agile-development/planning-and-prioritization/index.md

 Given that we don't do Scrum.
 We don't really do formal "sprint planning".
 In fact we don't actually believe in the constraint of a "sprint".

 Instead we focus on "roadmap planning" and "iteration planning".
 The destinction is that we do plan for an iteration (roughly a week or two out).
-However that planning simply funnels into the Kanban board as to what we are targeting working on.
+However, that planning simply funnels into the Kanban board as to what we are targeting working on.
 If that changes as more information comes in it isn't a problem as we are just working down through the prioritized columns.
 This differs from the concept of formal sprints where a sprint's tickets are usually locked in until the following sprint.

 We have a **weekly** Planning & Prioritization meetings.